fabrylab/pyTFM/docs/tutorialAddon.rst

 .. note:: **Details on identifying images**

-    The "'after' image identifier" identifies images of beads after cell removal, the "'before' image identifier" identifies images of beads before cell removal and the "cell image identifier" identifies images that show the cells or cell membranes.
-Finally, there is a separate regular expression, the "frame identifier" that identifies the field of view each image belongs to.
-This must point to a number (e.g. "02" or "2" and so on) in the image filename.
-This number must be specially marked by brackets "()".
+    The fields "'after' image identifier" and "'before' image identifier" are used to identify images of the substrate after and before relaxation.
+The field "cell image identifier" is used to identify images that show the cells or cell membranes.
+Finally, the "frame identifier" is used to identify the field of view each image belongs to.
+This must point to a unique part of the image filename, which is not limited to numbers.
+The part must be specifically enclosed by brackets "()".
     Note that the extension (".png",".tiff", ".jpeg" ...) must not be included in the identifiers.

     Regular expressions are the standard way to find patterns in texts.
 For example, it allows you to